 Often violence against women in PNG takes savage forms.
 Sorcery-related brutality is very common in many provinces, but mostly in rural areas of the Highlands Region.
-In case of an unexpected death in a village, its residents accuse a random woman (usually a relative of the dead person) and torture her, forcing to admit that she is a witch.
-Many of these "punishments" result in the victim’s death.
-Even if the woman survives, she would be expelled from the community permanently.
-Despite this widespread violence, the PNG Government does not have a program to help victims of sorcery-related violence nor provides any shelter for those women.
+Locals believe in ‘sanguma,’ witches, or ‘puri-puri,’ black magic.
+In case of an unexpected death in a village, residents often accuse a woman or sorcery, usually a relative of the dead person, and torture her, forcing her to confess that she is a witch.

-It is very rare that cases of violence against women are brought to court.
-Most assailants are kept in a prison cell at the police station for a couple of days and then released.
+Violence against women is rarely brought to court.
+Most assailants are kept in a cell at the police station for a couple of days and then released.
 The police claim the low rate of convictions stems from the fact that victims often fear filing a statement or that many wives take pity on their husbands and insist on the termination of the case.
-Tessie Soi, a social worker and the director of the Family Support Center in Port Moresby’s General Hospital, has been fighting for many years for the “non drop policy” in such cases.
-She says that most women would rather tolerate beating and coerced sex, than be left without the support of men.
-“The problem is that men start feeling unpunished and continue treating their (even pregnant) wives with a greater cruelty.
+Tessie Soi, a social worker and the director of the Family Support Center in Port Moresby’s General Hospital, says that most women would rather tolerate beating and coerced sex than be left without the support of a man.
+“The problem is that men start feeling unpunished and continue treating their wives with a greater cruelty, even when pregnant.
 This often results in a loss of the child or death of a woman.
 That’s why I insist that once violence has been reported to the police, there is no way back”.

-Another reason why perpetrators are not brought to justice is money.
-In order to report an assaulter to the police, first of all, abused women have to obtain a medical statement, which is not given for free.
-Also a woman has to buy fuel for the police car, as nowadays police stations do not receive much financial support from the Government.
-Fuel costs may be around 40-50 kina (about 20-25 USD, depends of the distance) and in rural areas, where people make 30 kina a month, women cannot afford such expenses.
+Perpetrators also escape justice because of money.
+To file an assault report with the police, an abused women must first obtain a medical statement, which costs.
+Also, a woman has to buy fuel for the police car, as nowadays police stations do not receive enough financial support.
+Fuel costs are high and, in rural areas, women cannot afford the expense.
 Furthermore there is no guarantee that police will not take a bribe from a landed perpetrator to release him later.